oprypin/crsfml/gitbook/graphics-text.md

 glyph = font.get_glyph(character, character_size, bold)
 ```

-`character` is the UTF-32 code of the character whose glyph that you want to get.
+`character` is the character, the glyph of which you want to get.
 You must also specify the character size, and whether you want the bold or the regular version of the glyph.

 The [Glyph]({{book.api}}/Glyph.html) structure contains three members:

 * `texture_rect` contains the texture coordinates of the glyph within the texture
 * `bounds` contains the bounding rectangle of the glyph, which helps position it relative to the baseline of the text
 * `advance` is the horizontal offset to apply to get the starting position of the next glyph in the text

 You can also get some of the font's other metrics, such as the kerning between two characters or the line spacing (always for a certain character size):